 We were the anti-Trump before Trump, peace, love and understanding…

 Bring back the hippies!
-You can see where letting conservatives bury our rebellious past got us.
-Hippies are the anti-Trump, and they’ve tried to beat us back for fifty years.
+You can see where letting conservatives bury our rebellion got us.
+Hippies were anti-Trump before Trump.
+We took on worse devils in Johnson and Nixon, and they’ve tried to beat us back for fifty years.

 Tea party members, bigots, military-industrial complex weirdos, professional politicians and any variation on the species that thrives in a cool, humorless environment wishes the hippie movement dried up and blew away.